Core Curriculum

 • CAS CC 320: Extended Multimedia Encounters with Core Texts

-Invites students to re-imagine a favorite Core text in a new, digital format and context in an expanded version of CC 220.
-Each section focuses on a particular Core work to consider, reflect and develop a new mediation of that work.
+Invites students to re-imagine a favorite Core text in a new, digital format and context.
+Each section focuses on a particular Core text to consider, reflect and develop a new mediation of that work.
 Prerequisite: Students must demonstrate previous experience of studying, performing, or otherwise engaging with the text on a sophisticated level, or must receive consent from the instructor.
-In Fall 2023, section A1 focuses on the Conference of the Birds and section A2 focuses on the Aeneid; in Spring 2024, sections focus on Hamlet and the Book of Genesis.
+In Fall 2024, sections will individually focus on: Confucian Analects, and Virgil’s Aeneid; in Spring 2025, sections will focus on Hamlet and Don Quixote.
 Effective Fall 2019, this course fulfills a single unit in each of the following BU Hub areas: Digital/Multimedia Expression, Teamwork/Collaboration, Creativity/Innovation.

 • Digital/Multimedia Expression